RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-22-Decorating-Objects.md

 ### Reusable Tools

 One of the great benefits to code in general is the ability to abstract out seemingly complex tasks into [reusable tools](http://ramblingcookiemonster.github.io/Invoke-Ping/).
 PowerShell was explicitly designed as a task-based language; for example, rather than needing to know the code behind how to sort objects, we have the task-based Sort-Object command in our toolbelt.
-The code to decorate objects above wasn't pretty, let's look at a simple to use tool that abstracts the boring bits.
+The code to decorate objects above wasn't pretty, let's look at a simple to use tool that abstracts out the boring bits.

 #### Add-ObjectDetail